MagiC Carpets is a platform dedicated to emerging artists to start their magical journeys across Europe

-So we need the magic of storytelling to come back.
+Therefore, we need the magic of storytelling to come back.
 We need those, who weave stories into carpets, that carry us across mountains and oceans, and the walls and prejudices we build ourselves.
-Carpets that eventually show us that even though Mediterranean shores, Caucasian mountains, Islands of the Northern Sea and rich greenery of the Baltic countries may seem as exotic locales, but once you discover people, communities and problems they experience, what might seem different at first because of historical and cultural contexts, start to look like familiar scenarios that you can empathise with.
+Carpets that eventually show us that even though Mediterranean shores, Caucasian mountains, the Islands of the Northern Sea and rich greenery of the Baltic countries may seem as exotic locales, but once you discover people, communities and problems they experience, what might seem different at first because of historical and cultural contexts, start to look like familiar scenarios that you can empathise with.

 And here is the cue for the ‘Other’ to enter; the magician.
 The storyteller.
 An artist from a different country, a different background, to hear your stories and retell them through movement, colour, sound, or all of them together.
-And it may bring both confusion and clarity, to hear one’s story told, interpreted and told back to you, diffused by a prism of art, different culture, sets of beliefs and even language.
+And it may bring both confusion and clarity, to hear one’s story told, interpreted and told back to you, diffused through the prism of art, different culture, sets of beliefs and even language.
 Thus, the stories are born, told, weaved into the patterns of magic carpets and carried across the continent.